- A quick round up on detail sanders available

 - Includes 10 sanding sheets.

-- Has dust-collection and dust-protected switch.
+- Boasts a dust-collection and dust-protected switch.

 - The Velcro holding the sheets can loosen rather quickly.